Neill3d/OpenMoBu/OpenRealitySDK/neill3d_projects/manager_AutoSave/README.txt

 	AutoSave manager plugin for Autodesk MotionBuilder 2009

- In this plugin I have implemented several features:
+ In this plugin I have implemented three features:
- 1 - auto save current character animation to a specified folder 2 - make a submenu in the main menu
+1) Auto save animation of current character to a specified folder
+2) Adding a submenu to the MoBu main menu using win api hook
- 3 - implement key shortcuts for the fCurves window (for controlling keys tangents)
+3) Key shortcuts for the FCurves window (changing keyframe tangents)

 ---

- Author Sergey Solohin (Neill3d) www.neill3d.com
+ Author Sergey Solohin (Neill3d) e-mail to: s@neill3d.com www.neill3d.com
- e-mail to: s@neill3d.com